Back to blog

 The cornerstone of an electric vehicle’s functionality is efficiency -- or making sure it uses no more power than absolutely necessary.
 Electric vehicle sensors tell the car and computer exactly how hard the vehicle’s systems need to work.

 With in-cabin electric vehicle HVAC system temperature sensors, drivers and passengers stay comfortable without draining the battery too quickly and reducing its range.
+These sensors sample the average air temperature in the cabin as well as the duct air and evaporator temperatures to maintain a comfortable temperature regardless of the outside while minimizing the power consumed in heating and cooling the cabin.

 Exterior temperature sensors aren’t about giving drivers and passengers an idea of the climate they’re stepping into.